-This Policy prohibits specifically defined forms of behavior, generally referred to as "Title IX Prohibited Conduct" and/or "Community Standards Prohibited Conduct".
+This Policy prohibits specifically defined forms of behavior, generally referred to as "Title IX Prohibited Conduct" and/ or "Community Standards Prohibited Conduct" (both of which are referred to as "Prohibited Conduct").
 These two categories of Prohibited Conduct are detailed below with specific classifications.
-Title IX Prohibited Conduct and/or Community Standards Prohibited Conduct is determined inclusive of the sex, gender, sexual orientation and/or gender identity/expression of involved parties.
+Title IX Prohibited Conduct and/or Community Standards Prohibited Conduct is determined inclusive of the sex, gender, sexual orientation, and/or gender identity/expression of involved parties.